Earn the most rewards on your spending with the NEW GeniusCash app

 Expert Reviewed By

-The Tangerine Children’s Savings Account is Canada's best overall children’s savings account thanks to its 0.4% interest rate and kid-friendly online accessibility.
-Plus, it has no fees so kids can save their allowance for something a little more exciting than banking.
+The Tangerine Children’s Savings Account is Canada's best overall child’s savings account, largely thanks to its competitive 0.4% interest rate and kid-friendly accessibility.
+It also doesn't charge monthly fees, allowing your child to save their allowance for something a little more exciting than banking.

-Children’s savings accounts are an excellent way to introduce children to banking and teach them the foundations of financial success.
-Some worthwhile features to look for are – ease of use, low or no fees, and competitive interest rates.
-Aka, many of these features you'd look for in an ideal savings account.
+Child’s savings accounts are an excellent way to begin teaching your kids about the foundations of personal finance.
+Some worthwhile features to look for are ease of use, low or no fees, and competitive interest rates – aka, many of the features you'd look for in your own ideal savings account.

-Our guide will explain the benefits of children’s savings accounts and summarize the best options available in Canada.
+This guide explains the benefits of children’s savings accounts and summarizes the best options available in Canada.

 Key Takeaways